bdpedigo/bdpedigo.github.io/_pages/about.md

 Python package for doing statistical analyses of network data which we now co-develop with Microsoft Research.
 I am broadly interested in making data analysis techniques in neuroscience more accessible through open-source software.

+I plan on graduating in June 2023 and am looking for research opportunities!

 About me
 ---